 Nicore NU25 rechargeable headlamp (2019) Very light-weight when the headband is replaced with cords.
 Good regulation, bright enough for trail running, a decent electronic lock so it doesn’t turn on accidently.
 Use it for when I am running in the dark and it has been a backup for when I forgot to recharge my bike light.
 In cold weather can be powered from a remote USB power supply.
 If I lost this light I would choose the NU20 for it’s simpler UI.
 I have a post about other good flashlights.

-Sony RX100 VI Camera (2020).
+Sony RX100 VI Camera* (2020).
+After 2 years of trying to use only the camera on my phone I found that I wanted a better sensor and lens.
 Great quality image capture in daylight, ok performance in low light situations, with a 200mm optical zoom that fits into my pocket.
-I purchased this after the VII was released but concluded the added features didn’t justify the added cost for my uses.
-After 2 years of trying to use the camera on my phone I found that I wanted a better sensor and lens.
+The features on the VII didn’t justify the extra cost compared to the VI.
 Geotagging mostly works through Sony’s smartphone ImagingEdgeMobile app.

 Original Joby GorillaPod* (2012) for when I need more stability for the Sony.

-Purell Hand Sanitizer (2002) Carried for a long time, but more important than even in the time of COVID.
+Purell Hand Sanitizer (2002) Carried for a long time, but more important than ever in the time of COVID.

 Zojirushi Double Walled Mug (2013) can easily be used one handed, locks so it doesn’t open accidentally, pours at the perfect speed, the mouth is wide enough for ice cubes, and insulating better than every other mug I have tested.
 I have a Deep Cherry color mug which I picked up after misplacing my silver mug at work.
 The striking color make it easy to spot when I forget it in a conference room.
 When flying you can fill the Zojirushi with ice (no water) and get through TSA security.
 Once through, add water and you can have icy cold water for your flight.
 For several years I have been tempted by the very pricy Snowpeak Titanium Kanpai Bottle for it’s beautiful design and versatility.
 I have resisted because my Zojirushi is working, has better insulation, is already paid off, and the sipping lid doesn’t leak.

-Entchin Fanny Pack* (2020) Inexpensive fanny pack which is the good size for most of my done in a day activities.
+Entchin Fanny Pack (2020) Inexpensive fanny pack which is the good size for most of my done in a day activities.
+Unfortunately, it is cheaply made, the main bucket broke after six months of use.
+I was able to repair it.
 All of the items above, a protein bar and small volume jacket fit.
 I switched to a fanny pack because the strain of a courier bag or sling on a single shoulder would be painful after several hours.
-Likely going to use it less in 2021 as most hikes now including a 20lb plate in a daypack to make hikes more of a work out.

 For the last few years most of these items (and items listed as temporarily retired) were either everyday carry or travel items.
 Since COVID struck I have been working from home so this is now office gear.